The Climate Academy logo.Silver Systems Understaniding Badge

-After completing Bronze, you use (directly) a chapter of The Climate Academy Student book to teach climate change from a systems perspective.
-It is when we teach something that we learn most deeply.
+After completing Bronze, you use take a chapter of The Climate Academy Student book to teach climate change from a systems perspective.

 This teaching can happen inside or outside of school.